 This session will look at whether multilateralism still has a place in the 21st century – and if so, how we reshape, rebuild or even replace the current framework of institutions, making them fit to address new global issues such as Artificial Intelligence, robotisation and increasing inequality gaps within and between nations?

 Inequality remains the scourge of our era.
 The bargaining power of the low- and middle-skilled workers has been severely undermined by automation, overseas competition and weaker trade unions.
-The ‘Future of Work’ may well prove to be the greatest challenge yet to the European project: the information age is not only transforming jobs but polarising societies and creating social tensions that encourage populism.
+Zero-hour contracts, the gig economy and other precarious forms of work mean that many people experience constant stress.
+The 'Future of Work' may well prove to be the greatest challenge yet to the European project: the information age is not only transforming jobs but polarising societies and creating social tensions that encourage populism.

 Europe needs to rise to the challenge to create the environment for new types of jobs, and make the most of the opportunities of the 4th Industrial Revolution, such as AI and automation.
+Given the link between employment and health, how do we strengthen individual resilience in a future with fewer jobs?
 How should education and training structures be adapted to ensure that the benefits of digitalisation are evenly spread?
 Should we be thinking of ‘skills security’ rather than ‘job security’ (and how do we explain the difference)?
 Should social security and economic policies be reformed?
 And what roles should be played by the EU, including through its long-term budget, and national governments?

 Europe’s post-industrial service-based economy is throwing longstanding trends and loyalties sharply into question.
 The support that mainstream political parties relied on from traditional rural or manufacturing regions is drifting to the extremes.
 This populism is also being fuelled by concerns over immigration, even though an ageing Europe badly needs new manpower: a growing body of employers are taking migrants onto their payrolls and making the most part of the estimated US$ 1 trillion dividend of improvements in integration.